chrisjpalmer/chrisjpalmer.github.io/content/posts/parallelism_in_go_part_2.md

 ![](/images/cpubound3.png)
 ![](/images/cpubound4.png)

 The results were better.
 This time I saw that the execution time for the Mac tests didn't increase after 8 workers.
 However I was still puzzled why performance was getting better after surpassing the number of logical CPUs.
-Specifically the workers = 24 result was 240ms faster than than the workers = 12 result (1.12% faster).
+Specifically the workers = 24 result was 240ms faster than than the workers = 12 result (1.12% speed up).

 At this point I thought it might be a good idea to look at CPU and Memory profiles as well as execution traces.